MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-10-subscription-activation.md

 - [How it works](#how-it-works): A summary of the subscription-based licensing option.
 - [Virtual Desktop Access (VDA)](#virtual-desktop-access-vda): Enable Windows 10 Subscription Activation for VMs in the cloud.

-For information on how to deploy Windows 10 Enterprise licenses, see [Deploy Windows 10/11 Enterprise licenses](deploy-enterprise-licenses.md).
+For information on how to deploy Enterprise licenses, see [Deploy Windows 10/11 Enterprise licenses](deploy-enterprise-licenses.md).

 ## Inherited Activation